Richard-Ly-7/orderdropper/README.md

 GET /shoppingcart/:id - Retrieve a specific user's shopping cart PUT /shoppingcart/:id - Update a specific user's shopping cart

+## How To Test Frontend
+1. Open a terminal and navigate to the client directory.
+2. Ensure node_modules are already installed with `npm install`.
+3. Run `npx vitest`.

 ## Image Credits

 _Orderdropper and accessibility logos created by Richard Ly._